-France's recurrent difficulties also derive from its political and economic culture.
-Culturally, there is a fundamental distrust in markets and a widely held belief that state action is an efficient means to guide the economy and solve problems.
+France's recurrent challenges also derive from its economic and political culture.
+There is a fundamental distrust of markets and a widely held belief that state action is an efficient means to guide the economy and solve problems.
 Furthermore, the economy itself is not seen as a driving force but as an ancillary tool, a variable that has to submit itself to the will of political power.
-This overarching set of values and beliefs explains many aspects of economic and social policymaking in France.
-The sense that political will (endowed with democratic legitimacy) primes all other considerations, or in other words, that the budget is a servant of politics - is difficult to accommodate with the rules of the European stability and growth pact.
-As for globalization, the French attitude is distinguished by a particularly high distrust, if not open opposition to this development.
+The sense that political will (endowed with democratic legitimacy) eclipses all other considerations is difficult to accommodate with the constraints of an open economy and the rules of the European stability and growth pact.
+Furthermore, the French worldview is characterized by a particularly high distrust, if not open opposition, to globalization.
+In politics, the high degree of political polarization leaves no room for moderation, coalitions or compromise, but provokes sterile debates and fictional black-and-white alternatives far removed from reality.

-These attitudes are fostered by government itself, as government officials often concede to protest groups they had previously refused in parliament.
-It also implies that citizens expect, more or less, everything from the state; and ruling elites from both the right and the left of the political spectrum have continuously fed these expectations by putting in place policies beyond the budget's capacity to fund them (1974 was the last year France had a balanced budget).
-The illusion that a "different economic policy" can escape the constraints of markets and competitiveness is still very much alive and is fed both by parts of the left and by the extreme right (Front National).
-The present situation is extremely unstable and tense: public opinion is strained, and the government has neither much political support nor room to manoeuver.
-Economically and politically, the country faces a fragile and risky state of affairs.
+These attitudes are fostered by the government itself, as it often concedes to protest groups what it had previously refused in parliament.
+It also implies that citizens expect, more or less, everything from the state; ruling elites from both the right and the left of the political spectrum have continuously fed these expectations by putting in place policies beyond the budget's capacity to fund them (1974 was the last year France had a balanced budget).
+The illusion that a "different economic policy" can escape the constraints of markets and competitiveness is still very much alive and is fed both by parts of the left and by the extreme right (National Front).
+The rise of the latter, capturing a third of votes in the last regional elections, adds to the extremely unstable and tense present situation: public opinion is strained and the government has neither much political support nor room to maneuver.
+Economically and politically, the country faces a fragile and risky state of affairs, with the added challenge that no major reforms can be expected until after the presidential and parliamentary elections in spring of 2017.